azuredemoenvironment/ade/README.md

 ### DNS

-- The Azure Demo Environment utilizes Azure DNS for publicly accessible A and CNAME records for access to Azure Resources including Virtual Machines, Virtual Machine Scale Sets, and App Services.
-ADE requires that an Azure DNS Zone is created prior to deployment of the demo environment. **Note: Prior to configuration of an Azure DNS Zone, it is necessary to have ownership and access to a custom domain.**
+- The Azure Demo Environment utilizes Azure DNS for publicly accessible A records for access to Azure App Services.
+ADE creates an Azure Public DNS Zone based on the domain name entered at the time of deployment.
+It is assumed that the user has ownership and access to this custom domain.
+After the creation of the Azure Public DNS Zone, it is necessary to update the DNS Name Servers with the Domain Registrar as documented here:

-- To create and configure an Azure DNS Zone for use with ADE, complete the following steps.

-  - Create the Azure DNS Zone Resource Group

-    - When creating the Azure DNS Zone Resource Group, it is necessary to follow the naming convention for ADE:

-      `rg-ade-ALIAS-REGION_SHORTCODE-dns`

-    - In this example `ALIAS` represents an unique name associated with resources used globally within the Azure Demo Environment and `REGION_SHORTCODE` is the shortened form of the primary region (e.g. `eus` for the _East US_ region).
-For example:

-      `rg-ade-dvader-eus-dns`

-      **Note: At this time, it is necessary to utilize `eus` as the `REGION_SHORTCODE`, due to the current configuration of ADE.
-In a future update, other regions will be supported.**

-    - To create the Azure DNS Zone Resource Group using `az`, run the following
-      command:

-      ```sh
-      az group create -n RESOURCE_GROUP_NAME -l REGION SHORTCODE
-      ```

-      For example:

-      ```sh
-      az group create -n rg-dvader-eus-dns -l eus
-      ```

-  - Create the Azure DNS Zone

-    - To create the Azure DNS Zone using `az`, run the following command:

-      ```sh
-      az network dns zone create -g RESOURCE_GROUP_NAME -n DOMAIN_NAME
-      ```

-      For example:

-      ```sh
-      az network dns zone create -g rg-dvader-eus-dns -n darthvader.com
-      ```

   - Update Domain Registrar with Azure
     [Name Servers](https://docs.microsoft.com/en-us/azure/dns/dns-delegate-domain-azure-dns#retrieve-name-servers).

-    - After the creation of the Azure DNS Zone, it is necessary to update the DNS Name Servers with the Domain Registrar.
-To retrieve the Azure DNS Zone Name Servers using `az`, run the following command:
+    - To retrieve the Azure DNS Zone Name Servers using `az`, run the following command:

       ```sh
       az network dns zone show -g RESOURCE_GROUP_NAME -n DOMAIN_NAME --query nameServers